-“What?
-I love Max’s!”
-I got a little too excited when he mentioned it.
-Not too long ago, I googled if there was, indeed, a Max’s restaurant in San Francisco but I got a different result.
+Seriously, they have a Max’s here.
+It’s one of my childhood favorite restaurants!
+Not too long ago, I googled if there was, indeed, a Max’s restaurant in San Francisco but got a different result.
 I felt my mouth water as I pictured that juicy, crispy chicken dipped in banana ketchup.

-We were in the car with another girl who, coincidentally, worked for Uber!
-Our conversation started with the usual small talk—a remark on the current weather.
-At that time, it was cold but not too cold.
-If that makes sense.
-Then the topic became about food.
-She told us places that served good Chinese food.
-I assume she brought up Chinese food because we looked Chinese.
-But that’s just my theory.
+We were in the car with another woman who, ironically, worked for Uber!
+Our conversation started with the usual small talk—a remark about the current weather.
+Then the topic floated around food.
+She told us where to go for good Chinese food.
+I assume she brought up Chinese food because we looked Chinese and probably thought we loved Chinese food.
+She was right.

 She was Chinese herself.
-“My parents are from Taiwan!” she said enthusiastically, turning back from the front passenger seat.
-Jeremie mentioned Din Tai Fung, one of our favorite restaurants when we were in Singapore.
+“My parents are from Taiwan!” she said enthusiastically, turning to us from the front passenger seat.
+Jeremie mentioned Din Tai Fung, one of our favorite restaurants in Singapore.
 For a second, my Filipino food craving was overridden by the delicious taste of Xiao Long Bao.
-Our conversation was cut short and when she had to alight at her destination.

 “You know, it also hasn’t been long since I arrived here in America.”
-The quiet driver began to talk as soon as the woman left.
+The quiet driver began to talk as soon as we dropped off the woman.

 It immediately dawned on me that we’d been so rude not to include him in our conversation.
-He’d been with us the entire time and it never occurred to me to ask him a question or at least let him be part of the conversation.
-I felt my face burn a little.
+It never occurred to me to ask him a question or at least let him be part of the conversation.
+I felt my face turn hot.
 Often, we forget about the quiet drivers who take us to our destinations.

 “How long have you been in this country?”
 I asked as I searched for his face in the mirror.
 All I could see from my perspective was his thick, curly hair and the back of his head.

-“About a year…” He hesitated on finishing his sentence.
+“About a year…” He hesitated to finish his sentence.
 There was silence for a few minutes.